Why I go to the gym less often and no longer care how much protein I eat. And how that’s made me a better person.

 I’ve read the magazine in bathtubs and in public parks, during thunderstorms and after sex.
 I’ve read it during lazy Sundays on the couch with a glass of bourbon and an hour to kill before dinner.

 I’ve learned a lot from Esquire over the past eight years, since I first picked up an issue of the magazine.
-I’ve grown to trust and admire Editor David Granger and his stable of contributing editors and writers: Tom Chiarella, Mike Sager, Nick Sullivan, Stephen Marche, Richard Dorment, Chris Jones, Tom Junod, Scott Raab, AJ Jacobs, Cal Fussman, David Wondrich, John H. Richardson, Colby Buzzell.
+I’ve grown to trust and admire Editor David Granger and his stable of contributing editors and writers: Tom Chiarella, Mike Sager, Ross McCammon, Nick Sullivan, Stephen Marche, Richard Dorment, Chris Jones, Tom Junod, Scott Raab, AJ Jacobs, Cal Fussman, David Wondrich, John H. Richardson, Colby Buzzell.

 Their stories taught me, inspired me, challenged me.
 They made me laugh and, yes, they made me weep.